-Bestwall is a wallboard and joint compound product manufacturer that filed for Chapter 11 bankruptcy in 2017 with more than 62,000 pending claims involving asbestos.
+Bestwall is a wallboard and joint compound product manufacturer that filed for Chapter 11 bankruptcy in 2017 with more than 62,000 pending claims involving safety concerns over asbestos.

 It was known earlier as Bestwall Gypsum Company, and was purchased by Georgia-Pacific in 1965.
 It became Bestwall LLC just before the bankruptcy filing as part of Georgia-Pacific’s reorganization to absorb future legal disputes.